 - Team teaching: Two grade-level teachers team up to provide FLS during a designated time.
 Each provides instruction to a small group of students at a similar English proficiency level.
 Teachers co-plan and collaborate to coordinate learning and hold students accountable for using and applying language in both settings. - Cross grade-span team teaching: Similar to team-teaching, teachers across a grade level or span (i.e., primary grades) provide FLS at a designated time to a small group of ELLs with similar English proficiency.
-Teachers collaborate and coordinate to bridge learning. - FLS provided by designated ELD teacher: ESL or designated ELD teachers provide FLS in either a push-in or pull-out model.
-Classroom teachers provide DALE.
-Both teachers collaborate and coordinate to bridge learning.
+Teachers collaborate and coordinate to bridge learning. - FLS provided by designated ELD teacher: Designated ELD or ESL teachers provide FLS in either a push-in or pull-out model.
+General education teachers provide DALE.
+ELD/ESL/ESOL and general education teachers collaborate and coordinate to bridge learning.